bsccf/Uni-notes/Mechanics structures and materials/Dynamics 1/2 Curvilinear motion/motion of projectile with drag.md

 ### How it looks graphically
 ![[Pasted image 20220201171109.png]]
 ![[Pasted image 20220201171119.png]]
-For both of these the only things varied are drag coefficient and initial speed, as you can see drag only starts to have a noticeable effect for great distances.
-This is beca
+For both of these the only things varied are drag coefficient and initial speed, as you can see drag only starts to have a noticeable effect for great distances... which is that $v^{2}$ term in action as the greater distances are only achievable using a greater speed.